gmmorris/gmmorris.github.io/_posts/2018-08-26-getting-better-at.md

 We use this list as a starting point.

-<small class="footnote"><i class="fas fa-asterisk"></i> Unhealthy to the planet that is.
-In an attempt to mitigate this we've been experimenting with digital alternatives, though we have yet to find a single good alternative.</small>

-### Define what you consider to be bad
+## Define what you consider to be bad
 Next we repeat the process with a slight change, we now spend 15 minutes brainstorming on what properties make a bad **X**.

 If we go back to our _Getting Better at Pairing_ example, we might end up with a second window of post-its like this: